-The proposal for the site is to construct a new outbuilding to the rear of the existing house; the structure is already part built.
-It is understood a tree was removed from the rear garden to facilitate the new structure (the tree was removed before this tree survey); therefore, a new silver birch tree will be planted in the rear garden to compensate for the loss.
-The proposed scheme does not require the removal or pruning of any of the trees on site, or of trees within nearby adjacent sites; therefore, the landscape character of the site will be unaffected by the proposal.
+The proposal for the site is to construct a new extension to the rear (west) of the existing house.
+The proposed scheme does not require the removal or pruning of any of the surveyed trees; therefore, the landscape character of the site will be unaffected by the proposal.
 The retained trees require protection in accordance with industry best practice and BS 5837: 2012 - Trees in relation to design, demolition and construction - recommendations, in order to ensure their longevity.